prosopo/provider/README.md

 ```

 The tests use a mocked database engine however they connect to the **real** contract.
 You will need to have the contract deployed and the address available in an env variable called `CONTRACT_ADDRESS`.
 The easiest way to deploy the Prosopo contract and run the tests is via the [integration repository](https://github.com/prosopo-io/integration/).

+Current test coverage is sitting at 90.9% of functions.